tymiles003/CryptoPulse/README.md

 5. Make sure that your servers white list is set correctly in your Bittrex settings.
 6. `bundle exec rails s`

+## Running the test cases
+1. `rspec` should return all passed results

 ## Data models
 ### Config - holds information about trade allocations
 1. __amount__: amount of USD to invest, using a dollar cost averaging technique, on a weekly cadence